roseengineering/rfnetwork/README.md

 fails an error will be thrown.
 See the Spice comment, Zin, in the subcircuit.

-Complex load impedances are not supported.
+Complex load (or line) impedances are not supported.

 ## Walkthrough